PROSEVEN: MR-guided prostate stereotactic body radiotherapy in seven days

 The aim of the study is to build a statistical model based on retrospective data of rectal cancer patients treated at UZ Brussel.
 This model will be used to predict the response of rectal cancer to pre-operative radiotherapy and chemo-radiotherapy.
 The results of this study can be used as a basis for patient-specific dose prescription on the MRIdian in the near future.

-Researchers: Prof. Mark De Ridder, Prof. Kurt Barbé, Prof. Johan de Mey, Dr. Sandra Sermeus, Camille Raets, Chaimae El Aisati
+Researchers: Prof. Dr. Mark De Ridder, Prof. Dr. Kurt Barbé, Prof. Dr. Johan de Mey, Dr. Sandra Sermeus, Camille Raets, Dr. Chaimae El Aisati

 Data manager: Ka Lun Law